 As with any piece of advanced technology, deepfake can be used for nefarious purposes.
 However, in this particular scenario, the technology is currently being used primarily for entertainment purposes.
+For example, using it to turn photo into cartoon online.
 And hopefully, it stays that way.
-With that in mind, in this article we’re going to cover a few excellent deepfake maker tools that will allow you to create your own videos, GIFs, and even memes.
-But before we delve into the tools themselves, let’s take a closer look at the deepfake technology.
+With that in mind, in this article, we’re going to cover a few excellent deepfake makers that will allow you to create your own videos, GIFs, and even memes.
+But before we delve into the deepfake apps or websites, let’s take a closer look at the deepfake technology.

 Deepfake technology allows a person to manipulate various elements in a piece of media such as a photo or a video.
-The technology has numerous possible applications but it seems to be mainly used for comedic purposes at the moment in the form of face swapping.
-You know those YouTube videos where a baby has the face of Donald Trump?
-That’s deep fake technology in action.
+The technology has numerous possible applications such as deepfake video generator, ai image cartoonizer and etc., but it seems to be mainly used for comedic purposes at the moment in the form of face swapping.

-It’s becoming increasingly difficult to recognize deepfakes, however, a keen eye cannot be fooled by them.
+It’s becoming increasingly difficult to recognize deepfakes created by various deepfake software, however, a keen eye cannot be fooled by them.
 Here are some of the most important things to look out for when trying to spot a deepfake:

 Probably the easiest way to spot a deepfake is to pay close attention to the eyes of the person.
 Replicating things like eye movement and blinking in a way that looks natural is very difficult.
 The same thing can also be said about the area around the mouth.
 While a lot of deepfakes have good lip-syncing, something will inevitably start to look odd sooner or later.
 Deepfaked people tend to have rather static - sometimes downright robotic - facial expressions and often look considerably more emotionless when compared to a regular person.

 A lot of deepfake videos don’t do a great job at matching a person’s face to another person’s body.
 That’s why you’ll often see blurring or other strange effects in the area surrounding the face, particularly near the hairline and neck.
 Another thing to look out for is color.
-Finding a person that has the exact same skin tone as another isn’t easy and deepfake makers don’t always account for those differences.
-In some instances it’s remarkably simple to spot a deepfake video simply by looking for mismatching skin tones, but sometimes you do need to pay close attention.
+Finding a person that has the exact same skin tone as another isn’t easy and deepfake creators don’t always account for those differences.
+In some instances, it is simple to spot a deepfake video simply by looking for mismatching skin tones.
+Or even, some images and videos are processed by a AI image cartoonizer to make the face looks like a cartoon, which is remarkably simple to spot.
 Click to check out some best alternatives to selfie2anime to automatically turn your photos into anime characters.

 Deepfake technology is primarily used for manipulating video rather than audio.
 Because of this, you often see scenarios where person A has the face of person B but the voice is still that of person A. Since technology is usually used to deepfake famous people, it’s pretty easy to tell when something doesn’t sound right.
 As mentioned earlier, there are ways of replicating someone’s voice but these are far from perfect.
 Paying attention to things like intonation, accent or timber can help you spot a fake.